kylefox/jquery-modal/README.md

 * displaying an existing DOM element
 * loading a page with AJAX

-and does so with as little HTML & CSS as possible -- and **no images.**
+and does so with as little HTML & CSS as possible.

 # Installation